tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

-## Recursive Proof Composition Overview
+## Recursive Proofs Composition Overview

-In their recent paper, Benedikt Buenz et al. report that, "Recursive proof composition has been shown to lead to powerful primitives such as incrementally-verifiable computation (IVC) and proof-carrying data (PCD)," in [[1]].
+In their recent paper, Benedikt Buenz et al. report that, "Recursive proofs composition has been shown to lead to powerful primitives such as incrementally-verifiable computation (IVC) and proof-carrying data (PCD)," in [[1]].
-Thus recognising the two main components of recursive proof composition, IVC and PCD.
+Thus recognising the two main components of recursive proofs composition, IVC and PCD.
 The former was adequately investigated in [[9]], and the latter is now the focus of this report.

 ### Verification Amortization Strategies